fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Add-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -ResourceGroupName
-Name of resource group under which the account to add the firewall rule is.
+Specifies the name of resource group under which the account to add the firewall rule is.

 ```yaml
 Type: String